 Rhinoplasty, also known as nose surgery, is a procedure that reshapes the nose to improve nasal form and, where indicated, nasal function for appropriately selected patients.

-This page provides detailed information about what rhinoplasty involves, who it may be suitable for, potential risks and recovery, and how to arrange a consultation with Specialist Plastic Surgeon Dr Mohammad Hassan Mohaghegh in Sydney.
+This page provides detailed information about what rhinoplasty involves, who it may be suitable for, potential risks and recovery, and how to arrange a consultation with Specialist Plastic Surgeon Dr Mohammad Mohaghegh in Sydney.
+Dr Mohammad Mohaghegh has performed over 300 rhinoplasty procedures.

 Enquire about a rhinoplasty consultation